colw/github-user-repo-list/README.md

 ## Libraries

-This small app was built using [React](https://github.com/facebook/react) and is accessible online at [colwghurl.herokuapp.com](https://colwghurl.herokuapp.com/).
+This small, responsive app was built using [React](https://github.com/facebook/react) and is accessible online at [colwghurl.herokuapp.com](https://colwghurl.herokuapp.com/).

 - [Lodash](https://lodash.com/) was used to debounce the user search input (i.e. delay the async request).